benhichem/telegram_users_manager/features.md

 - [ ] commands
-    - [ ] remove bulk
+    - [x] remove bulk
         - [x] requires csv list of users to remove.
-        - [ ] checks VIP list for intersections.
+        - [x] checks VIP list for intersections.
-        - [ ] removes only users that don't exist in VIP list.
+        - [x] removes only users that don't exist in VIP list.
-        - [ ] add removed uses to the ban list table.
+        - [x] add removed uses to the ban list table.
     - [x] message bulk
         - [x] requires a csv input of user ids and messages
         - [x] read the CSV
         - [x] loop the CSV rows
-        - [ ] needs to be updated to limit rate for 30 sec
+        - [x] needs to be updated to limit rate for 30 sec
-        - [ ] also needs to have its own process
+        - [x] also needs to have its own process
     - [ ] add bulk
         - [x] requires a csv list of users to add.
         - [ ] checks if the user is in the ban list.
         - [ ] adds only users that don't exist in the ban list
-    - [ ] add to BAN list
+    - [x] add to BAN list
-        - [ ] requires a user ID and a reason
+        - [x] requires a user ID and a reason
-        - [ ] adds to ban list
+        - [x] adds to ban list
+        - [x] bannes user from group
     - [x] scrape all users
         - [x][OVERVIEW] Due to the Telegram TOS the gameplay changed here so instead of making it a command it will be a first run script to generate the userDatabase and then we will also implement a plugin will continue watching every movement of the users and add them to the list, and the command will only be used to update and export the userDatabase to csv file.
             - [x] extension script